Courses O to P

 This course provides an intensive introduction to the real world of criminal law practice.
 A Drake Law professor will be the primary instructor, but prosecutors and criminal defense lawyers will also provide instruction and will be integral to the course.
 The course will focus on: the kinds of charges young lawyers most often prosecute or defend—assaults, driving while intoxicated, drug and weapons possession, criminal mischief, theft, etc.—as well as common defenses to those charges; sentencing, appeals, and post-conviction remedies; ethics issues particular to criminal cases; the nuts-and-bolts job duties and business practices of criminal law practitioners; step-by-step analysis of the process of a case through the criminal justice system from both the prosecutorial and defense standpoints; systemic issues such as gang-related crime and white collar crime; and other practical matters as deemed appropriate by the instructors.613.
 PROSECUTOR INTERNSHIP.
 1 CR/NC

-Students are placed in a County Attorney’s Office to develop skills necessary to practice as a trial attorney in prosecution.
-The internship allows students to participate in all aspects of criminal prosecution, including witness preparation, pretrial and post-trial hearings, misdemeanor jury and non-jury trials, and juvenile court proceedings.
-Students must have completed Evidence (LAW 113) prior to enrollment, and should either have taken or be simultaneously enrolled in Criminal Procedure I (LAW 236).
+Under general supervision of the law faculty, students work for a prosecuting attorney, either full time during the summer or part time during a semester.
+Students participate in all aspects of criminal prosecution, including witness preparation, pretrial and post-trial hearings, misdemeanor jury and non-jury trials, and juvenile court proceedings.
 Students may receive an hourly stipend.
+Students must have completed Evidence (LAW 113) and Criminal Procedure I (Law 236) prior to enrollment, and should either have taken or be simultaneously enrolled in Trial Advocacy (LAW 113).

 305. PSYCHIATRY AND THE LAW.
 2-3